appstone-xcast/xcast-client/README.md

 # xcast-client
-Use this tool to send a website to your XCast Device
+XCast Client - Use this tool to send a website to your XCast Device